wlong799/SLogo/design/Design.md

 expression trees and regex parsing.
 Command will be an abstract class, with a single abstract method doCommand() that will be overriden for each different SLogoCommand.
 SLogoModel will execute these commands one-by-one.
-Whenever the turtle is updated, a Turtle class will be responsible for correctly updating the current position, orientation, etc. of the Turtle through methods like move(), rotate(), etc. This will update position of an observable TurtleState object.
+Whenever the dataStorage is updated, a Turtle class will be responsible for correctly updating the current position, orientation, etc. of the Turtle through methods like move(), rotate(), etc. This will update position of an observable TurtleState object.
 There will also be a FunctionStorage class for keeping track of the different